owengage/fastnbt/README.md

 ### Full palette

-I currently can extract textures for 618 out of 681 blockstates.
-I need to implement things like stairs, logs, and rails.
+I currently can extract textures for 657 out of 764 blockstates.
+I need to implement things like stairs, logs, and rails, cactus etc.

 ### Advanced state